 Expertiseheatth and health care inequities;intersectionality; diversity and inclusion; evaluation studies; race/ethnicity/gender and social and health policy; women and gender studies

 ProfileDr.
 Laurie Nsiah-Jefferson holds faculty and senior scientist positions at the Heller School for Social Policy and Management at Brandeis University.
 She is affiliated with the Institute for Child, Youth and Family Policy, the Institute on Assets and Social Policy, and the Sillerman Center for the Advancement of Philanthropy.
 She is also an affiliated faculty member in the African and Afro-American Studies Department, Women, Gender and Sexuality Program, and the Health, Science, Society and Policy Program.
-She chairs the WGS Concentration of the MPP Programs, and is the coordinator, and adviser to students enrolled in the MPP/WGS Joint Degree Program with the Faculty of Arts and Sciences.
-Dr. Nsiah-Jefferson chairs the Heller Diversity Steering Committee, chairs the MPP Diversity Subcommittee, and serves on the Heller School Diversity Steering Committee.
-Last year she was a Davis Teaching and Learning Fellow working with a cohort of Brandeis Faculty to explore innovations in pedagogy for effective teaching and student learning.
+She chairs the WGS Concentration of the MPP Program, and is the coordinator, and advisor to students enrolled in the MPP/WGS Joint Degree Program with the Faculty of Arts and Sciences.
+Dr. Nsiah-Jefferson chairs the Heller Diversity Steering Committee, chairs the MPP Diversity Subcommittee, and is leading diversity efforts for the Heller Ph.D program.
+Two years ago she was a Davis Teaching and Learning Fellow working with a cohort of Brandeis faculty to explore innovations in pedagogy for effective teaching and student learning.
 Finally she is an international affiliate of Simon’s Fraser University’s Institute for Intersectionality, Research and Policy.

 Dr. Nsiah-Jefferson formerly served as the Director of Health Disparities at Dana Farber Cancer Institute, Boston, MA; Policy Analyst at the Civil Rights Project at Harvard Law School, Cambridge, MA; Research Scientist for the New Jersey Department of Health and Senior Services, Trenton, NJ; and a Senior Research Associate at Columbia University School of Public Health, New York.
 She has also been awarded numerous fellowships including the H. Jack Geiger Congressional Fellowship to work with the Congressional Black Caucus Health Braintrust, Washington D.C; W.K.
 Kellogg Fellow in Health Policy Research, Waltham, MA; Senior Fellow for the National Center for Health Behavior Change, Morgan State University, Baltimore MD.
 Furthermore she has had visiting scholar positions at the Women’s Studies Research Center at Brandeis University, the University of Pittsburgh School of Public Health's Center for Minority Health, and Suffolk University Center for Women’s Health and Human Rights